-On 13 June 1809 at St Mary-le-Strand, London, he married Elizabeth Barrow, with whom he had seven children.
+On 13 June 1809 at St Mary-le-Strand, London, he married Elizabeth Barrow, with whom he had eight children.
 It was whilst in Portsmouth that Charles was born.
 John had been introduced to Elizabeth Barrow by her brother, Thomas Culliford Barrow, when the two men were working at the Navy Pay Office in Somerset House.
 He was later transferred to London and then to Chatham, returning to live in Camden Town in London in 1822 to work in Somerset House.

 John Dickens found it difficult to provide for his growing family on his income.
 His pay had been cut when he was transferred from Portsmouth to London but he carried on spending at a rate that was more than his income.
 Soon his debts had become so severe that all the household goods were sold in an attempt to pay his bills.

 Unable to satisfy his creditors, on 20 February 1824 John Dickens was imprisoned in the Marshalsea Prison for debts owed to a baker.
 He was released on 28 May of that year but only after making an undertaking of payment for his creditors from a legacy left to him from his Mother.
 Elizabeth Dickens left her son £450 in her will but even this did not completely satisfy his debts.

 Charles Dickens suffered the consequences of his Fathers profligate spending habits long into his career.
 In March 1839 he travelled to Exeter, Devon and found a cottage for his parents to stay in, a mile out from the city and effectively banishing them from the temptations of London.
 John and Elizabeth lived here, in the then village of Alphington, from April 1839 to October 1842.